|Monthly Tech-Tip |

 These flow tests demonstrate how similar the substitute recipe (left) is to the real material (right).
 20% Frit 3134 has been added to each to enable better melting at cone 5 (they do not flow even at cone 11 without the frit).
 Links below provide the recipe for the substitute and outline the method of how it was derived using Digitalfire Insight software.
 This substitute is chemically equivalent to what we feel is the best average for the chemistry of Cornwall Stone.

 Cornwall Stone as it changes over time.
 Left: Traditional blue material, could be 20 years old.
 Center: A shipment we got in Feb 2014.
 Right: A shipment in Oct 2014.
-Front: 10 gram balls prepared for melt flow test.
+Front: 10 gram balls prepared for a melt-flow GBFL test.
 The blue powder is the most difficult to form after water has been added, the tan one is the easiest.

 This is a cone 11 oxidation melt flow test.
 Shown (left to right) are the new shipment of Cornwall Stone 2011, the L3617 calculated equivalent (a recipe, see link), the older Cornwall shipment we have been using and the H&G substitute 2011 (far right, mislabelled on the picture).
 These do not flow well here, a small frit addition is needed to better compare them.
 However they have melted enough to see some differences in whiteness and degree of melt.
 Notice the L3617 is more like the old Cornwall than the new Cornwall is.